-This week I’m sharing all the recipes I use to clean out the fridge at the end of the week and use all those leftovers and vegetables.
-Yesterday, I showed you how I make spaghetti sauce with leftover meat and veg, today we’re making fajitas and it’s definitely a family favorite here.
-This is a quick dinner you can make by just grabbing a rotisserie chicken for the meat or using frozen (thawed) cooked meat, as well.
+This week I’m sharing all the recipes I use for quick meals clean out the fridge at the end of the week.
+Yesterday, I showed you how I make spaghetti sauce with leftover meat and veg.
+Today we’re making quick fajitas, my favorite leftover chicken recipe.
+This is a quick dinner you can throw together with leftovers, by grabbing a rotisserie chicken, or using frozen (thawed) cooked meat.
 Either way, it comes together quickly.

 - You can serve this dish with any combination of corn or flour tortillas, tomatoes, red cabbage, pico de gallo, salsa, sour cream, guacamole, cheese, cilantro, creme fraiche, lettuce, tortilla chips, or anything else you normally eat with tacos or fajitas.
 Cholula is always on the table at our house.